ttoino/TMEditor/docs/docs/04-Advanced/reducers.md

 title: Extending data formatting
 ---

 With Trial Monitor we try to do some educated guesses regarding how data is structured based on each database type.
-Once data is retrieved it goes through our internal functions to be formatted so it can be interpreted by the UI components.
-While this works in most situations, data might be stored in a structured not supported.
-Understanding these use cases, it is possible to construct your own parsing functions to have control over the formatting process.
+Once data is retrieved it goes through its internal functions to be formatted so it can be interpreted by the UI components.
+While this works in many situations, sometimes additional processing may be required.
+For instance, data might be stored in a structured not supported by the frontend (e.g. stringified JSON), or you need to transform the data (e.g. calculate the score of a questionnaire based on raw data).
+Understanding these use cases, it is possible to write your own parsing functions to have control over the formatting process.

 This can be accomplished by writing a reducer function that receives data as input, perform a set of operations over it and return the resulting data as an output.